MohamedKhaledMohamedAli/CRC/README.md

-# CRC
+# CRC (Cyclic Redundancy Check)
-Implemented the CRC using LFSR which is:
+Implemented the CRC using LFSR (Linear Feedback Shift Register) which is:

     A shift register that has some of its outputs together in exclusive-OR or exclusive-NOR configurations to form a feedback path.
     The initial content of the shift register is referred to as seed.